ncoghlan/misc/notes/python3/questions_and_answers.rst

 That first type is essentially the way POSIX systems model text data, so it is incredibly convenient for interfacing with POSIX environments, since it lets you just copy bits around without worrying about their encoding.
-It is also useful for dealing with many ASCII compatible binary protocols.
+It is also useful for dealing with the ASCII compatible segments that are part of many binary protocols.

 The conceptual problem with this model is that it is an appropriate model for *boundary* code - the kind of code that handles the transformation between